 What is a briefing session and how can I register to attend one?

 Applicants should attend a briefing session conducted by examination panel members on how to apply and prepare for certificate of competence examinations.
 Attendance is highly recommended but is optional.

 Briefing sessions are generally held one to three months before the closing date for an exam.
 Register your interest in attending a briefing session by selecting the link on the Briefing sessions page to access the event (at no charge).
-Recordings of briefing sessions may also be found on the same page and will be updated as new sessions are held.
+Recordings of previous briefing sessions may also be found on the same page.

 Are there any fees payable to apply for an exam?

 An initial application fee is payable with your application.
 Refer to the exam fee schedule factsheet (PDF, 246.32 KB) for the current application fee.
 The application fee is non-refundable.

 Are there any fees payable to sit an exam?

 After your application or re-sit application is processed and you are approved, you will receive an invitation with details of the exam you are about to sit.
 This invitation will include a link to pay the applicable written or oral examination fee to be paid by the specified date in the invitation.